 The former Diabasis staff I interviewed agreed that psychosis comes in various forms.
-(I will discuss their comments in the last section of this chapter, on the retrospective critique of Diabasis, since all felt that their views on the variety of possible psychotic experiences had changed, to one degree or another, since their tenure at significantly from hers.
+(I will discuss their comments in the last section of this chapter, on the retrospective critique of Diabasis, since all felt that their views on the variety of possible psychotic experiences had changed, to one degree or another, since their tenure at Diabasis.)
+R. also recognized a variety of "processes" at Diabasis that differed significantly from hers.
 She, for example, stopped being actively suicidal as soon as she found herself in a safe place, while other residents, who remained suicidal, required constant attention.
 She also compared her process to that of a resident who was completely in mid-psychosis, in the sense that she wasn't there at all.
 It was dazzling!
 I had never seen anyone like this.
 You could give her words, and she would transform them into a stream of incredibly brilliant literary allusions....It was at great fast pace, and it was truly dazzling and scary all at the same time.
 I knew where I was most of the time-except when I was being engulfed by my dreams and things, I still felt a thin membrane between the world and me.
 Whatever the membrane [is] that separates-I could see in her that it was gone or that it was barely there.